Skip to main content

 I am writing to resign from my position as [Job Title] at [Company Name].
 Due to urgent personal circumstances, I am requesting that my final working day be [Last Working Day].

-I understand that this is shorter than my usual notice period of [Notice Period], and I appreciate that it may create practical difficulties for the team.
+I understand this is shorter than my usual notice period of [Notice Period], and I appreciate it may create challenges for the team.
 I am sorry for the limited notice and wanted to inform you as soon as possible.

-Where possible, I will help reduce the disruption before I leave.
-I can prepare a handover note for [project / task / client], send the current status of [work item], and make sure any files or access details are easy for the team to locate.
+Where possible, I will help reduce any disruption before I leave.
+I can prepare a handover note for [project / task / client], provide the current status of [work item], and ensure any files or access details are easy for the team to locate.

-Please let me know whether this shortened notice can be agreed and whether you need any further information from me to record the resignation correctly.
+Please let me know if this shortened notice can be agreed and if you need any further information from me to process the resignation correctly.

 Thank you for your understanding.